 Title: By default, this is the person's name, but you can change it for easier identification (e.g. "Phil Woods - Basement Remodel").
 Of all the lead information that you can create, this is the only field that is required.

-Stage: Organizing your leads by stage will ensure that you have a clear understanding of where everyone is in the process.
-While the defaults will likely serve you well, this list of stages is completely customizable from the Main Menu > Settings > Account > Contacts & Project Groups.
+Stage: Organizing leads by stage ensures you have a clear understanding of where everyone is in the process.
+Several defaults come pre-populated in your account and offer a great start to placing leads in separate stage buckets.
+Customize this list to fit your process from the Contacts & Project Groups portion of your Account Settings.
 "Won" and "Lost" stages can't be removed, but you can completely tweak and rearrange the other stages if you have a desired way of breaking out leads.

 Sale Probability: A simple percentage to help you organize your leads.

 Estimated Sale Revenue: Your anticipated revenue from this potential sale.

 Rating: You can rate your leads based on their level of interest.
 This helps you filter out the leads that reach out to you with a mild or passing interest from the ones that are ready to buy as soon as possible.
 This is also customizable from your account settings.

 Project Type: Track and filter your leads based on the type of work.
 This is also completely customizable from your account settings.

 Lead Source: Keep track of how your leads find out about your business so that you can filter and see which lead sources are the most profitable.

 Estimated Sale Date: When you anticipate closing the sale.